iqis/iqis/content/vitae.md

 (Remote) / Nov 2018 - Present

 - Custom R packages on systems integration, data manipulation and report generation
-- Shiny applications, some dashboards, for small scale deployment
+- Shiny applications (some dashboards), for internal small scale deployment

 #### DataCamp
 Author / (Remote) / Dec 2018 - Apr 2019

-- Explore, study and profile statistics and machine learning technologies
+- Study and profile analytical topics & technical solutions with R, Python
-- Develop interactive online learning course and practice contents on R and Python
+- Online practice contents with Markdown
-- Provide critical opinion in improving internal course editor

 #### Metaphor
 Master Generalist in Analytics / Garden City, NY / Nov 2017 - Sep 2018

-- Lead team on market research and digital strategies for multiple clients in consumer goods industry
+- Digital marketing and analytic strategies for clients in consumer goods industry
-- Develop an integrated web traffic, e-commerce & ad spending reporting platform with Google Analytics, Google Search Ad 360, eBay Sell, Amazon MWS REST APIs, using Shiny and httr on a Linux server
+- Development and maintenance of an internal integrated reporting platform on web traffic, e-commerce & ad spending, solely with R
-- Plan and conduct A/B testing on client websites, sharing results for improving creative designs and optimizing search and display buying
+- A/B tests on client websites, improving creative designs and ad buying
-- Product lifecycle analysis with product sales, return and specification data to support client's effort in product planning & design
+- Lifecycle analysis with product sales, return and specification data to support product planning & design